andrewhilts/ami/README.md

 ### Installation
 Create a new MYSQL database for tracking stats.

-Edit the `stats/db/db_connection.php` file to point to that new database, and edit the credentials as needed.
+Copy `stats/private/db/db_connection_template.php` to`stats/private/db/db_connection.php`, and edit the new file to point to that new database, and edit the credentials as needed.

 Execute the `install.sql` command in PHPMyAdmin or through command line.
 THis will create the required database tables.